Pylons/pyramid/docs/quick_tour.rst

 .. warning:: The current state of isolated Python environments using
     ``pyvenv`` on Windows is suboptimal in comparison to Mac and Linux.
-See http://stackoverflow.com/q/15981111/95735 for a discussion of the issue.
+See http://stackoverflow.com/q/15981111/95735 for a discussion of the issue and `PEP 453 <http://www.python.org/dev/peps/pep-0453/>`_ for a proposed resolution.
 When it is resolved, or if any Windows user would like to step forward, we would gratefully accept a pull request to update our documentation.

     Until then, we recommend that Windows users follow the procedure :ref:`Installing Pyramid on a Windows System <installing_windows>`